Report liabilities to producers

 Email your completed form to email@example.com.

 Licensed grain dealers, process elevators and primary elevators must submit a monthly liability report.
-The monthly liability report tells us what your outstanding payments and other obligations for grain to producers are on the last day of each month.
+In some circumstances, we may let you know that you’re required to complete an interim report.
+The liability report tells us what your outstanding payments and other obligations for grain to producers are on the last day of each period.
 Other obligations include grain received for storage at primary elevators, but not purchased, that must be returned to producers on request.

-Monthly liability reports are essential to the Safeguards for Grain Farmers Program.
+Liability reports are essential to our Safeguards for Grain Farmers Program.
 We use the information from these reports to establish the amount of security you must provide in order to protect producers, as required by the Canada Grain Act.
 The Act provides a significant penalty if monthly liability reports are not submitted as required.
-It is a serious offence to make a false report.
+It is a serious offence to knowingly make a false report.

 Deadline to report

-Even if you have no liabilities to report, you must send in a report with nil (zero) liabilities stated.
-In some circumstances you may be required to complete an interim report.
-Licensing and Security will tell you if you must complete an interim report.
+Even if you have no liabilities to report, you must send in a signed report with nil (zero) liabilities stated.

 - Date modified: